geoscixyz/gpg/content/magnetics/magnetics_survey.rst

   :name: magnetic_sampling

   : Magnetic surveys at (a) :math:`0.4\;m` and (b) :math:`1.2\;m` station spacing  acquired over a magnetic magnetic rod oriented :math:`30^{\circ}` N.

+The above example illustrates a "General Rule of Thumb for Sampling Interval":  In order capture the details about the anomalous field, data should be acquired so that there are at least about 3 points per halfwidth of the signal.
+This is illustrated in the figure.
+A more specific analysis, from a time series viewpoint, is that any frequency component of the signal needs to be sampled at least two times in each period.
+For our purposes, sampling the fields finely enough so that you produce the main features of the anomalous field is sufficient.

+Needed:  a diagram to show sampling a Gaussian (or something like that)

+Important point: Note that survey area that is needed to capture the anomaly, and the sampling interval both depend upon the depth of burial of the object.
+If the object is small and buried very close to the surface then the footprint of the object is small.
+The station space is correspondingly reduced.

+Student Exercise:
+Experiment with burying a prism.
+Using the magnetic_app_, place the object at different depths and assess what your estimates of survey area and sampling interval should be.
+In preparation for a future exercise, look at the relationship between the halfwidth of the anomaly and the depth of burial.

 .. _magnetics_base_station: